 As of January 2020, the following states have legalized recreational marijuana:

 - Washington D.C.

-It looks like more states are set to join the list in 2019, with Illinois and New Jersey seeming like the most likely candidates.
+It looks like more states are set to join the list in 2020, with New Jersey seeming like a most likely candidate.
 Despite this, cannabis remains illegal on a federal level, and that means that the black market is booming now as much as ever.

 Black Market vs. Legal Weed

 The definition of black market weed is weed that is illegally trafficked or traded.
 That means that any marijuana sold in states where the herb is still illegal is classed as black market weed, as well as pot sold illegally in legalized states.

 Even in states where laws permit the recreational use of marijuana, it can only be sold under certain conditions.
 Not just anyone can buy or sell marijuana, and there are very good reasons for this.